Ibrahim-sho/js-game-jam-team-6/pseudocode.md

                 - updateSize()
                 - updateScore()
                 - goFaster()
+            end if
         end while

-    else, keep moving in the same direction end if
+    else keep moving in the same direction end if

 ***end*** function